Local teen model turns heads on New York Fashion Week runway - ExBulletin

 Since becoming a model at the age of 10, Hailey has appeared in numerous shows across North America.

-Last year, for example, she attended Miami Swim Week after initially planning to travel to Italy and Toronto Kids Fashion Week, an adventure she will participate in again this spring.
+Last year, for example, she attended Miami Swim Week after initially planning to go to Italy, as well as Toronto Kids Fashion Week, an adventure she will participate in again this spring.

 “Normally I model children's clothing, so it was nice to wear something more age appropriate,” says Hailey, who was accompanied to New York by her parents Rachelle and Billy Richardson.